Lab 05: Oscilloscope Operation

 - To measure phase angle using Lissajous polar.

-The oscilloscope is a device which displays a graph of voltage vs. time (voltage on the vertical axis, time on the horizontal axis).
+The oscilloscope is a device that displays a graph of voltage vs. time (voltage on the vertical axis, time on the horizontal axis).
 If the voltage is DC, that is, constant in time, then the oscilloscope display is a horizontal line, whose vertical position indicates the voltage.

 The oscilloscope screen has 1 cm divisions on both axes.
 There is a volts per division (volts/div) knob, which sets the vertical (volts) scale and a seconds per division (sec/div) knob which sets the horizontal (time) scale.
 There are knobs for setting the vertical and horizontal position of the display.